Solar Powered Breweries Brighten Beer’s Future9 min read

 “Do what’s right.”
 Such is the motto of Maine Beer Company, a small brewery which first opened its doors in Portland, Maine in 2009 with a mission to keep beer and sustainability at the forefront of its business.
 It’s a goal that many breweries are setting for themselves, whether they’re starting anew or in operation for several years and ready to take their brewery’s responsibility to the community and environment to the next level.

-As breweries across the country pursue LEED certifications and more environmentally friendly practices, one possible first step to take is adding a solar array to the brewery roof or property to save on energy costs while conserving energy from nonrenewable resources.
+As breweries around the world pursue LEED certifications and more environmentally friendly practices, one possible first step to take is adding a solar array to the brewery roof or property to save on energy costs while conserving energy from nonrenewable resources.

 “When we began as a company, David and Dan [co-founders and brothers, David and Daniel Kleban] made their mission statement ‘Do what’s right.’
 The idea was that this philosophy would extend from our brewing to how we treat our staff, to our relationship with the world around us,” said Anne Marisic, marketing and events coordinator for Maine Beer Co.